rustfs/docs.rustfs.com/docs/concepts/architecture.md

 # RustFS Architecture

-RustFS is an object storage system, similar to the well-known AWS S3.
-As a MinIO alternative, RustFS references MinIO's concise, lightweight, scalable, and elegant architecture.
+RustFS is a high-performance object storage system compatible with the AWS S3 API.
+It features a concise, lightweight, scalable, and decentralized architecture.

-Objects can be documents, videos, PDF files, etc. To store objects, MinIO provides a scalable, flexible, and efficient solution for storing, accessing, and managing data.
-Its compatibility with AWS S3 API enables seamless integration with AWS S3-based applications.
+Objects can be documents, videos, PDF files, or any other unstructured data.
+RustFS provides a scalable, flexible, and efficient solution for storing, accessing, and managing this data.
+Its compatibility with the AWS S3 API enables seamless integration with existing S3-based applications.

-The architecture diagram is as follows:
+The following diagram illustrates the architecture:

 ![RustFS Architecture Diagram](./images/s2-1.png)

-This is RustFS's basic architecture.
-A distributed grid is a computer architecture that uses multiple nodes to execute a single task.
-Nodes are connected to each other through a network, enabling them to communicate with each other.
+This diagram represents the basic architecture of RustFS.
+A distributed grid uses multiple nodes to execute a single task, connected via a network to enable communication.

 ## Consistency Design

-In both distributed and single-machine modes, all read and write operations strictly follow the read-after-write consistency model.
+In both distributed and single-machine modes, all read and write operations strictly follow the **read-after-write** consistency model.

-## Several Important Concepts in RustFS
+## Key Concepts

 **Object**: The fundamental unit of storage in RustFS, representing files, byte streams, or any unstructured data.

-**Bucket**: A logical container for storing Objects.
-Data is isolated between Buckets.
+**Bucket**: A logical container for storing objects.
+Data is isolated between buckets.
 For clients, it functions similarly to a top-level directory.

-**Drive**: The disk that stores data, passed as a parameter when RustFS starts.
-All object data in RustFS will be stored in Drives.
+**Drive**: The physical disk that stores data, passed as a parameter when RustFS starts.
+All object data in RustFS is stored on these drives.

-**Set**: A collection of a group of Drives.
-Distributed deployment automatically divides one or more Sets based on cluster scale.
-Drives in each Set are distributed in different locations.
-An object is stored on one Set.
-(Some places also call the combination of Sets **Strips** - stripes).
+**Set**: A group of drives.
+Distributed deployment automatically divides the cluster into one or more sets based on scale.
+Drives in each set are distributed across different locations.
+An object is stored within a single set.
+(Sometimes referred to as **Stripes**).

-Therefore, before designing the architecture and deploying devices, note that:
+Consider the following when designing the architecture and deploying devices:

-1. One object is stored on one Set;
+- One object is stored on one set.

-2. One cluster is divided into multiple Sets;
+- One cluster is divided into multiple sets.

-3. The number of Drives contained in one Set is fixed, defaulting to automatic calculation by the system based on cluster scale;
+- The number of drives in a set is fixed, defaulting to automatic calculation by the system based on cluster scale.

-4. Drives in one Set should be distributed across different nodes as much as possible;
+- Drives in a set should be distributed across different nodes as much as possible.

 ## Architectural Design